isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution47.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
+Direct Purchase

 ### Support Level
-Up to % for SMEs <br>
+Up to 80% for SMEs <br>
-Up to Minimum capacity of 1,000 pcs per hour
-% for non-SMEs
+N.A. for non-SMEs

 ### Things to Note
-Active
+Minimum capacity of 1,000 pcs per hour

 ### Contact Information
 N.A.